wikimedia/mediawiki-skins-MinervaNeue/tests/selenium/README.md

 Create functions with empty bodies for each step.

-Function anmes should be camel case without space, for example, `I go to a page that has languages` becomes `iGoToAPageThatHasLanguages`.
+Function names should be camel case without space, for example, `I go to a page that has languages` becomes `iGoToAPageThatHasLanguages`.
 Each function should be imported from a step file inside the features/step_definitions folder.

-Re-reun the test.
+Rerun the test.
 If done correctly this should now pass.

 Example: https://gerrit.wikimedia.org/r/#/c/mediawiki/skins/MinervaNeue/+/501792/1..2